Sidarion/netbox-joined-inventory/README.md

 Run Configuration
 =================
-The configuration of netbox_joined_inventory is done in an separate yaml file.
-If the configuration file is not called netbox_joined_inventory.yml, then you need to pass it's name to the script via a parameter.
+The configuration of netbox_joined_inventory is done in an separate YAML file.
+If the configuration file is not called `netbox_joined_inventory.yml`, then you need to pass its name to the script via a parameter.
 Example:

 ```